BRitorto/iMenu-webapp/README.md

-# Scotty webapp
+# iMenu

-Haskell project for Functional Programming course at ITBA.
+Haskell project for the Functional Programming course at ITBA.

 A Scotty-based webapp.
 A way for customers to browse through a restaurant's menu and choose their plates without having to have contact with a waiter.